 Safety is the biggest reason you should definitely use Uber abroad.
 Here’s some additional tips to stay safe using Uber.

 Uber is Cheaper Compared to Taxis

 Uber is cheaper than taxis no matter where in the world you are (as long as prices are not surging during peak times).
 As pricey as taxis are in the United States, they are comically expensive in countries like the United Kingdom, Belgium and the Netherlands.
 Many employees in London are now prohibited from expensing taxis, and have to use Uber if they want to be reimbursed for work trips.

 Asides from Mexico, we’ve used Uber in Belgium, the Netherlands, Denmark, the United Kingdom, Germany, Slovakia, Austria and Australia.
 Uber is global and you can even use it in countries like South Africa.
 No matter where we’ve gone the service has generally been very good and inexpensive.
 Another reason you should definitely use Uber abroad.

 What about when Uber prices surge during peak times?
 Depending on the market, Uber prices can surge up to 1.7 times and be the same price as a taxi.
 Here is a breakdown on Uber costs.
 Typically, we tip drivers well during off-peak times, and don’t tip if there is a big price surge.

 There’s no fee to download the Uber App on your phone.
 If you don’t already have the App, don’t go abroad without it.
-Use this link to sign up for Uber and you get a $20 credit!
+Use this link to sign up for Uber and you’ll get a credit!
+The amount varies depending on current promotions.
 And here are more reasons to use Uber over taxis: